CsoundQt/CsoundQt/BUILDING.md

 Notes for Linux Builds
 ----------------------

-It is recommended to use the qt version installed mostly already in your system (i.e not to install it to some local folder from Qt site).
+It is recommended to use the qt version installed already in your system (i.e not to install it to some local folder from Qt site).

 You need to have qt development libraries (usually with ending `-dev` or `-devel` for building CsoundQt.
 Install them using your system pacakge manager or software manager, for example: